neverRare/stick-docs/reference/type/number.md

 ## range

 ranges are used to define discrete set of integers or continuous set of numbers (floats) at certain limits.
 It starts with a letter indicating whether it's discrete `i` or continuous `f`.
-Limits are preceeded by `=` if it is inclusive. range can extend to infinity, this is done simply by ommiting the limit.
+Limits are preceded by `=` if it is inclusive. range can extend to infinity, this is done simply by omitting the limit.

 ```stick
 i[=10..20]